 “I’m no genius.
 I’m smart in spots – but I stay around those spots.”

 Being honest about where your knowledge is lacking, so you know where you’re vulnerable and where you can improve.
-The only way to build your circle of competence is through years of work and by learning from your failures.
+The only way to build your circle of competence is through years of work and learning from your failures.
 There are a few ways to identify if you have built a circle of confidence:

 - Within your circle, you know exactly what you don’t know